pieterw2w/apie/README.md

 - **W2w\Lib\Apie\Controllers\PostController**: handles ```POST /{resource class}/``` requests to create a new resource
 - **W2w\Lib\Apie\Controllers\PutController**: handles ```PUT /{resource class}/{id}``` requests to modify an existing resource

-With a library like [nikic/fast-route](https://github.com/nikic/FastRoute) it is very easy to make a framework agnostic REST API.